dalnefre/FPGA/tutorial/counter/fomu_pvt.md

 During upload, the Fomu LED will blink dark blue.
 When the upload is complete,
-the boot-loader will _warm-boot_ into your design.
+the boot-loader will _warm-boot_ into our design, cycling through colors.
 Since our design does not contain its own USB boot-loader, we have to power-cycle the Fomu so it will re-load the default boot-loader